-The course will start on Wednesday 22 February 2023 and then there will follow a lecture each Wednesday until 31 May 2023, when it finishes.
-Lectures and student Seminars will follow the schedule presented in Table 1.
-In case this preliminary schedule will not hold, efforts will be made to hold lectures and student presentation sessions during 2 days during the following week in order to be able to finish the course at the latest 31 May.
+The course will start on 14 February 2024 and then there will follow a lecture each Wednesday until 29 May 2024, when it finishes.
+Lectures and student Seminars will follow the generalized and specific schedules presented in Table 1 and Table 2.
+In case the specific schedule will not hold, efforts will be made to hold lectures and student presentation sessions during 2 days during the following week in order to be able to finish the course at the latest 29 May.